 2. Loop a Video Infinitely

-YouTube is a great place for listening to music, especially video game music.
+YouTube is a great place for listening to music, especially video game soundtracks for studying.
 If you’re into a song and want to listen to it over and over, you can add repeater after youtube in the URL.
-This will open the video at YouTubeRepeater.com, which will loop the video for you.
-So, change this URL:
+This will open the video at YouTubeRepeater.com, which loops the video for you.

 To this to loop it: